lightshipsec/openssh-extensions/README.md

 Common Criteria conformance test extensions by Lightship Security, Inc.
-This source code is provided as-is under the OpenSSH license.
+This source code is provided as-is under the OpenSSH license and is based on the OpenSSH v7.1p2 release.

 Lightship extensions are disabled by default and need to configured with --enable-lightship.
 Enabling these extensions will result in the following functionality being added to the stock ciphers and MACs.

 Do not use this build of OpenSSH for anything other than test purposes.
 Lightship does not accept any liability for use of this software.
 This software should be considered experimental.

 # Support for the "none" MAC #
-Support was added for the "none" mac:
-	`ssh -m none -c aes128-cbc user@host`
+Support was added for the "none" mac: `ssh -m none -c aes128-cbc user@host`

 This will work when the underlying cipher requires a hashing algorithm to perform the MAC.
 If a cipher is chosen that has built-in integrity support (eg. chacha20-poly1305@openssh.com, or similar), then this option as no effect.